 Anthropometric measurements are a series of quantitative measurements of the muscle, bone, and adipose tissue used to assess the composition of the body.
 The core elements of anthropometry are height, weight, body mass index (BMI), body circumferences (waist, hip, and limbs), and skinfold thickness.
 These measurements are important because they represent diagnostic criteria for obesity, which significantly increases the risk for conditions such as cardiovascular disease, hypertension, diabetes mellitus, and many more.
 There is further utility as a measure of nutritional status in children and pregnant women.
 Additionally, anthropometric measurements can be used as a baseline for physical fitness and to measure the progress of fitness.

 There are several possible indications for anthropometric measurements.
 In children, indications include stunting, wasting, and being underweight.
 Stunting is when children have a low height-for-age, wasting is a low weight-for-height, and underweight is a low weight-for-age.
 Mid-upper arm circumference (MUAC) is a viable measurement in children or pregnant women as a marker of nutritional status.
-BMI is another commonly employed index of nutritional status and used as a gauge of malnutrition in children and adults.
+BMI is another commonly employed index of nutritional status and used to gauge malnutrition in children and adults.
 BMI is useful to identify obesity and the severity of obesity.
 Anthropometric measurements are often also used as part of the evaluation of fitness in athletes.

 The exact technique, such as what side of the body to measure and what decimal point to round to, can vary from one study to another but should remain uniform within studies.